Château Planquette, Médoc

 2020 Didier sadly did his last vintage, his age and some illness led to that he sold the domaine in spring 2021.
 The buyers, a young couple, Blandine Prévot and Jérémy Borde is very well trusted by Didier and will continue to make the Chateau Planquette in the same style as Didier have done.
 We are so happy that the life of this iconic estate continues.

 The wines are subtle, delicate, with a lot of prominent fruit, fine tannin structure and good freshness.
 Classic Médoc aromatics, as in the old days, which we love!

 Grape: 60% Cabernet Sauvignon, 36% Merlot, 4% Petit Verdot

 Appellation: Vin de France

-Vinification: Destemming by hand, then alcoholic fermentation with maceration for 3 weeks before gentle pressing and aged 16 months in old barriques.
-He blends the barriques and let the wine rest for 4 months more on tank before bottling.
+Vinification: Destemmed by hand, then fermented with maceration for 3 weeks before gentle pressing and aged 16 months in old barriques.
+Then he blends the barriques and lets the wine rest for another 4 months in tank before bottling.